zombie/bugmark_docs/Scramwords/yaapntm_2.md

-Unscramble this word: w h g e i r e
+Unscramble this word: y a a p n t m

-HINT: the unscrambled word starts with 'r'
+HINT: the unscrambled word starts with 'ty'